 - For local resources, visit the University City Fire Safe Council website at https://www.ucfiresafecouncil.com/

-Maps abover are courtesy of the Resource Conservation District of San Diego County, sponsor of the University City Fire Safe Council; created October/November 2020.
+Maps above are courtesy of the Resource Conservation District of San Diego County, sponsor of the University City Fire Safe Council; created October/November 2020.
+Google Earth images downloaded and annotations created March 2021 by UC Fire Safe Council

 Maps above are courtesy of the Planning Department of San Diego, from the University Community Existing Conditions Atlas 2018.